oestrada1001/react-native-assignment/README.md

+# Important Notice

+Please fork this repo and work off of the fork.

 # ReactNativeDigilockAssignment

 This is a React-Native project testing candidate's ability to create a cross-platform mobile application using React Native with its native cli and implement the following: